by Jordan Hatch

 A simple Google search of the term email deliverability returns a gazillion pages with just as many confusing, technical, and complex recommendations on how to add that extra tenth of a percent (I even wrote one trying to dispel some myths).

 For most small business owners though, the effort involved is nowhere close to worth the result.
 Let’s say you have a list of 5,000 people.
-That extra 1 percent boost means that 50 more people might see your email, but if your open rates are at 25 percent, it really means that maybe 13 people open your email.
-If your click rate is 5 percent it means three extra clicks.
+That extra one percent boost means that 50 more people might see your email, but if your open rates are at 25%, it really means that maybe 13 people open your email.
+If your click rate is 5% it means three extra clicks.
 If 13 opens or three clicks makes or breaks your email, you have bigger problems to worry about (like building a bigger list).

-Sure, there are a few things you absolutely need to do (like setup your SPF records), but for the most part, your email service provider (ESP) handles all the heavy lifting.
+Sure, there are a few things you absolutely need to do (like set up your SPF records), but for the most part, your email service provider (ESP) handles all the heavy lifting.
 You can’t really do much about it, so stop worrying about it.
-All ESPs have great acceptance Rates - everyone I've looked at reports 98 percent-plus.
-That means 98 percent of the time, the server of the person you’re sending the email to accepts it and says “Thanks, I’ve got it from here.”
+All ESPs have great acceptance Rates - everyone I've looked at reports 98%-plus.
+That means 98% of the time, the server of the person you’re sending the email to accepts it and says “Thanks, I’ve got it from here.”